 It would be wrong of me to say yoga is a sham, nothing more than a ploy to shift excess stock of clown pants following the demise of circuses.
 I tried my best, but it wasn’t a fair test on the merits of the practice.
 The test needs to be redone by someone more flexible than a plank of wood.

-After a few hours interlude, I return to the scene of the earlier yoga crime for something which should be a piece of piss: a meditation and mindfulness class.
+After a few hours interlude, I return to the scene of the earlier yoga crime for something which should be a piece of piss: a class on meditation and mindfulness.

 Swami arrives ten minutes late.
 He apologises for his lateness, saying he forgot there was a class at this time.
 I don’t know how much confidence I can have in a mindfulness teacher forgetting about his own class on mindfulness.

-No-one else has turned up for the class, so I’m one-on-one with him.
+No one else has come for the class, so I’m one-on-one with him.
 After we sit, he starts with a warning: “You must know that meditating can bring up feelings of misery, despair, and loneliness.”